Date Approved: 14/03/2019

 Registration and investigation of complaint.
 This will normally be dealt with by a front-line member of staff, as long as they are not the subject of the complaint.

-The complaint will go first to the relevant Service Manager who will assign an appropriate staff member to lead on the complaint.
+The complaint will go first to the Director of Charitable Operations who will assign an appropriate staff member to lead on the complaint.

 Written response within 10 working days

-Review by the Service Manager if stage 1 does not resolve the complaint
+Review by the Director of Charitable Operations if stage 1 does not resolve the complaint

 Written response within 5 working days.